pdanyomiportfolio/airbnb-clone-project/README.md

 - Removes blockers to keep the team productive
 - Promotes collaboration and adherence to Agile principles

+## UI Component Patterns

+To ensure reusability, scalability, and consistency in the Airbnb Clone project, the following UI components are planned:

+### 🔝 Navbar

+- Contains logo, search bar, and user navigation options
+- Responsive design for desktop, tablet, and mobile views
+- Provides quick access to key pages

+### 🏠 Property Card

+- Displays property image, price, location, and rating
+- Includes a “favorite” (wishlist) button
+- Responsive grid layout for listing view

+### 📑 Footer

+- Contains site navigation links (About, Contact, Help, etc.)
+- Displays company info and social media links
+- Ensures consistent layout across all pages

+---

+These components will follow a **modular and reusable pattern**, making it easier to maintain consistency across the application and scale the project as it grows.

 ## Author

 Prince David Anyomi